S87GMIL/e621Configurator/README.md

 # Installation
 To install the script, you will need a user script manager like <a href="https://www.tampermonkey.net/" target="_blank">Tanpermonkey</a>.<br>
-Once installed, simply follow this [installation link](https://github.com/S87GMIL/e621Configurator/raw/main/e621Configurator.user.js) to install.
+Once installed, simply follow this [link](https://github.com/S87GMIL/e621Configurator/raw/main/e621Configurator.user.js) to install.

 # Use

-This user script enables you to modify the UI of e621 to your liking with the use of profiles and view configurations.<br>
+This user script enables you to modify the UI of e621 to your liking, with the use of profiles and view configurations.<br>
 The main configuration dialog can be accessed using the "Configure View" button on the right side of the main navigation bar.<br>
 <image src="./images/configureViewButton.png" style="box-shadow: 0px 0px 10px black;"><br>

 # Profiles
 A profile is used as a container for view configurations and a way to manage your different layouts, they can also be imported and exported in order to share them between devices.<br>
-By pressing "Use" the selected profile will be loaded and set as default, so every time you open the site, that profile will be loaded.<br><br>
+By pressing "Use", the selected profile will be loaded and set as default, so every time you open the site that profile will be loaded.<br><br>
 <image src="./images/profileSelection.png" style="box-shadow: 0px 0px 10px black;">

 # View Configurations
-The view configuration page can be accessed by pressing "Edit" on a profile, the view configuration table is located bellow the "Edit Profile" section.<br>
+The view configuration page can be accessed by pressing "Edit" on a profile, the view configuration table is located below the "Edit Profile" section.<br>
 In order to create a view configuration you will first have to define a relative URL path, for which the configuration should be used.
 If you want to configure the current path, you can simply press "User Current Path" and then "Create".<br>
 It is also possible to edit or delete view configurations on this page.<br><br>